Social impact bond: Arguments in favour

-Social impact bonds being a new program, the hypothetical benefits predicted by its advocates have not been measured or verified yet.
-Advocates of these performance-based investments claim that they encourage innovation and tackle difficult social problems, asserting that new and innovative programs have potential for success, but often have trouble securing government funding because it can be difficult to prove their effectiveness rigorously.
+Advocates of SIBs claim that they encourage innovation and tackle difficult social problems, asserting that new and innovative programs have potential for success, but often have trouble securing government funding because it can be difficult to prove their effectiveness rigorously.
 This type of financing allows the government to partner with private service providers and, if necessary, private foundations or other investors willing to cover the initial costs and assume performance risk to expand promising programs, while assuring that taxpayers will not pay for the programs unless they demonstrate success in achieving the desired outcomes.
 The expected public sector savings are used as a basis for raising investment for prevention and early intervention services that improve social outcomes.
 Advocates also believe that SIB programs can achieve positive social outcomes, may create fiscal savings for government, but also involve changes of funding arrangements that bring risks to service agencies.

 The benefits of social impact bonds depends on the definition being used, but the broad benefits (though not measured and verified yet) are: